daidahao/GPGChat/README.md

 ![](./img/send.png)

 * Again, all your communication will be encrypted using GPG during transmission.
+* Before you start chatting, you need to add your friends in the contact list (identity verfication is very important in GPGChat's world).
+* Once you have added each other as contact, you can send text whatever you want without worrying about someone may sneak into your mailbox and stole all your messages.
+* Even if someone has gotten your email password, he will never know your private key and thus is unable to decrypt your messages.

 * On exit, the local database (in the `data` directory) is encrypted.
 On the next time you sign in, it will be decrypted.